-Net assets without donor restrictions showed a deficit of \$53,657,878 and \$53,834,855, respectively, at July 31, 2023 and 2022.
+Net assets without donor restrictions showed a deficit of \$52,991,676 and \$53,657,878, respectively, at July 31, 2024 and 2023.
 This deficit reflects the shortfall if all liabilities were immediately payable with existing net assets without donor restrictions.
 Furthermore, the deficit reflects the Foundation having transferred all facility assets to the City of Dallas, however having retained the bond debt associated with construction funding.
-Management believes the Foundation has sufficient funds to meet its current operating requirements as the bond principal payments are not due until maturity in 2041.
+Management believes the Foundation has sufficient funds to meet its current operating requirements as the bond principal payments are not due until maturity on 12/31/2025.
+See additional discussion of bond principal payments in subsequent events in Note 2.